ProboCI/docker-ubuntu/README.md

 Note that now that Ubuntu 18.04 is End of Life, it is no longer being updated as of June, 2023.
 It is kept for support purposes.

-Note that all future updates are happening to PHP 8.1 and PHP 8.2 containers of Ubuntu 22.04.

 The [proboci/ubuntu](https://hub.docker.com/u/proboci/ubuntu) Docker image [tree](https://hub.docker.com/r/proboci/ubuntu/tree/master) currently are built off of a corresponding Git branch in this repository as detailed below.

 | Docker Image Tag  | Git Directory |